-- Parents and carers are invited to weekly reading sessions - Parents and carers are invited to meetings to discuss their child's progress - Parents and carers are encouraged to talk to their child's teacher on a daily basis if there are any concerns. - Parents and carers receive a written report in the Summer term, which includes an individual Learning Journey. - We give parents the opportunity to record comments about their child's progress via individual communication diaries and wow cards. - In the Autumn, Spring and Summer, a curriculum newsletter and topic overview is sent home which gives detailed information about the areas to be covered in class across the areas of learning. - ICT is used to share key learning moments with parents including outcomes of trips, visits, special events etc - The school's on line Learning Platform is used to support learning. - Parents and carers receive newsletters, keeping them up-to-date on forthcoming events and are invited to come into school and participate.
-Parents and younger siblings are actively involved in supporting their child's learning through our weekly parent-child reading sessions
+- Parents and carers are invited to weekly reading sessions - Parents and carers are invited to meetings to discuss their child's progress - Parents and carers are encouraged to talk to their child's teacher on a daily basis if there are any concerns. - Parents and carers receive a written report in the Summer term, which includes an individual Learning Journey. - We give parents the opportunity to record comments about their child's progress via individual communication diaries and wow cards. - Each term a curriculum newsletter and topic overview is sent home which gives detailed information about the areas to be covered in class across the areas of learning. - ICT is used to share key learning moments with parents including outcomes of trips, visits, special events etc - Parents and carers receive newsletters, keeping them up-to-date on forthcoming events and are invited to come into school and participate.